juanluiscr27/SpaceshipJukebox/README.md

 do other things.
 - As a user, I want to sort and browse songs by *artist*, so that I can listen to every song of my favorite artists.
-- As the spaceship's *commander*, I want the *ability* to cancel other users *selections*, so that I don't have to listen to other user selection if I don't want.
+- As the spaceship's *commander*, I want the *ability* to <u>cancel other users *selections*</u>, so that I don't have to listen to other user selection if I don't want.

 ## Domain Modeling
 Here we list all nouns from the Use Cases and User Stories to determine the possible objects: